Ledger Nano S Plus Review

 The device itself is super compact, coming in quite a bit smaller than the original Nano S and the other popular Ledger wallet, the Nano X.

 Due to additional memory size, the Nano S Plus is able to facilitate many more apps and assets at once than the original Nano S, which is handy for diversifying your portfolio.
-The larger screen and sleeker design also makes the setup process and general use that little bit more easy.
+The larger screen and sleeker design also make the setup process and general use a little bit easier.

-This makes the Nano S Plus a very reasonable price for a new and improved device, which boasts most of the capabilities of its more expensive counterpart.
+This makes the Nano S Plus a very reasonable price for an improved-upon device, which boasts most of the capabilities of its more expensive counterpart.

-In comparison to competitor TREZOR’s devices, the Nano S Plus comes in more expensive than the TREZOR one ($74), but much cheaper than the more functional TREZOR T.
+In comparison to competitor TREZOR’s devices, the Nano S Plus comes in more expensive than the TREZOR One ($69), the same price as the TREZOR Safe 3 ($79), but much cheaper than the more functional touchscreen-enabled TREZOR T ($219).

 Both of these hardware wallets are nimble in size, making them very easy to store or carry in your pocket.
-While both are made with durable plastic, the Nano S Plus has a metal casing component that makes it that little bit more durable.
+While both are made with durable plastic, the Nano S Plus has a metal casing component, while the Trezor Safe 3 has anodized aluminum backplates.

-Each of these wallets requires a couple of extra steps to add additional assets, however this is a bit more difficult to do with the Trezor One.
-Due to this hurdle, the Nano S Plus wins here thanks to its ease-of-use.
+Each of these wallets requires a couple of extra steps to add additional assets.
+However, this is a bit more difficult to do with the Trezor Safe 3.
+Due to this hurdle, the Nano S Plus wins here thanks to its ease of use.

-Both devices have screens and buttons that function similarly, making them almost identical for usability and basic security.
+Both devices have screens and buttons that function similarly, making them almost identical in usability and basic security.

 It is also worth noting that Ledger experienced a data breach in 2020, which revealed the email addresses and personal details of a significant number of its customers.
-Although the leak had no impact on user assets, the affected customers became a target for phishing emails and other scams.
+Although the leak had no impact on user assets, the affected customers became targets for phishing emails and other scams.

-The wallets are almost identical in price, making them a very interesting matchup indeed.
-At $79, the Ledger Nano S Plus is only a few dollars more expensive than the $74 TREZOR One.
+The wallets are identical in price, making them a very interesting matchup indeed.
+At $79, both the Ledger Nano S Plus and the Trezor Safe 3 are quality wallets.

 Overall, Who’s the Winner?

-Given all of the above, the Nano S Plus is definitely worth the money, providing a brand new product at old device prices.
+Given all of the above, the Nano S Plus is definitely worth the money, providing an improved product of their original classic at a similar price.
 Along with its user-friendliness and Ledger’s well-established reputation, beginners and advanced users alike would be more than happy with their purchase.